LorenzoPeve/Data-Viz/Project_3_GPA_vs_other_ind/project3.md

 ## **Introduction:**

-Introduction: We are working with a subset of the food choices and preferences of college students’ dataset, which contains responses from 126 students of *Mercyhurst University* who agreed to participate in a survey.
-While the original dataset has 61 variables, this analysis focuses on four variables: (1) GPA, (2) student income, (3) the father’s educational level, and (4) the student’s perception of what an ideal diet is.
+We are working with a subset of the food choices and preferences of college students’ dataset, which contains responses from 126 students of *Mercyhurst University* who agreed to participate in a survey.
+While the original dataset has 61 variables, this analysis focuses on four
+variables: (1) GPA, (2) student income, (3) the father’s educational level, and (4) the student’s perception of what an ideal diet is.

 `GPA` is provided as a numeric value on a scale from 1.0 to 4.0 (unitless).